FEATUREDHIV & AIDSInfectious DiseasesSexually Transmitted Diseases - STDs

 Answer

 HIV is the most common cause of CD4 low count.
-But, this can be due to other causes, such as infections, autoimmune diseases, immunosuppressive therapy, lymphoma and idiopathic forms.
+But this level of 400 can be due to other causes.
+Infections, autoimmune diseases, immunosuppressive therapy, lymphoma and idiopathic forms can lower CD4 count.

 SOURCES